Help us improve your experience.

 Modify an Application Policy

-After you create Secure Edge connectors in the Juniper Mist™ cloud portal, next step is to modify application policies on the branch device.
+The next step is to modify application policies on the branch device.
 For example, you can allow traffic from a spoke device to a hub device.
-You can also allow traffic from a spoke device to another spoke device in the VPN tunnel.
-After that, you can send traffic from spokes to the Internet through Juniper Security Director Cloud instead of sending traffic from spokes to a hub for central breakout.
+You can also allow traffic from spoke to spoke in the VPN tunnel.
+Then you can send traffic from spokes to the Internet through Juniper Security Director Cloud, rather than sending traffic from spokes to a hub for central breakout.

-1. Add or edit an Application Policy on the WAN edge template or WAN edge device page.
+1. Add or edit an Application Policy on the WAN Edge template or WAN Edge device page.
+See Application Policies.

-• In the application policy, you can include the traffic steering you have created in the previous step.
-In this example, change the Traffic Steering to Cloud in the last rule (Internet-via-Cloud-CBO).
+2. Add the traffic steering policy you just created.
+In this example, the Traffic Steering was changed to Cloud in the last rule.

 Note: